Fukumasu/SectionViewer/README.md

 - Microsoft Visual C++ compiler (for Windows)

 ## Installation
-Installing the software into a conda virtual environment is recommended.
+It is recommended to install the software in a conda virtual environment.
 1. Run the following command in Anaconda Prompt to create a minimum environment:
 ```
 conda create -n ENVNAME python pip git numpy-base=1
 ```
-2. Enter the new environment:
+2. Activate the new environment:
 ```
 conda activate ENVNAME
 ```